Learning quantum many-body systems from a few copies: A complete picture: commuting Gibbs states

 In this section, we prove tightened strong convexity constants for the log partition function in the case when the Gibbs state arises from a local commuting Hamiltonian at high-temperature.
 In fact, the upper constant found in Proposition \ref{upperconstant} can be tightened into a system size-independent one under the condition of exponential decay of the correlations in the Gibbs state.
 Several notions of exponential decay of correlations exist in the literature~\cite{capel2020modified}.
 Here, we will say that a Gibbs state $\sigma$ has correlation length $\xi$ if for all observables $O_A,O_B$ supported on non-overlapping regions $A$ and $B$ respectively, we have that:

 for some constant $c>0$.
-In the classical setting, this condition is known to hold at any inverse temperature for $1D$ systems, and below a critical inverse temperature $\beta_c$ that depends on the locality of the Hamiltonian when $D\ge 2$ \cite{dobrushin1987completely}.
-The same bound also holds in the quantum case for $1D$ systems \cite{araki1969gibbs}, or above a critical temperature when $D\ge 2$ \cite{harrow2020classical,kliesch_locality_2014}.
+In the classical setting, this condition is known to hold at any inverse temperature for $1$D systems, and below a critical inverse temperature $\beta_c$ that depends on the locality of the Hamiltonian when $D\ge 2$ \cite{dobrushin1987completely}.
+The same bound also holds in the quantum case for $1$D systems \cite{araki1969gibbs}, or above a critical temperature on regular lattices when $D\ge 2$ \cite{harrow2020classical,kliesch_locality_2014}.
 Using these bounds, we obtain the following improvement of Proposition \ref{upperconstant} which shows that for this class of states $U=\cO(1)$.

 \begin{lem}[Strengthened upper strong convexity at high-temperature and for 1D systems] For each $\mu\in B_{\ell_\infty}(0,1)$, let $\sigma(\mu)$ be a Gibbs state at inverse temperature $\beta<\beta_c$ corresponding to the Hamiltonian defined on the hypergraph $G=(V,E)$ in \eqref{eq:hamiltonian}.
 Then